- Understand the fundamental elements of a makefile: targets, prerequisites, and instructions.

 - The target

 Variables in a make script prevent you from writing the same directory names (or command to execute a program) over and over again.
-Variables are typically defined at the top of the file and can be accessed with the
+They are typically defined at the top of the file and can be accessed with the

 $ command.
 Note that variables can only be strings.
+Check out the following example:

 INPUT_DIR = src/data-preparation GEN_DATA = gen/data-preparation $(GEN_DATA)/aggregated_df.csv: data/listings.csv data/reviews.csv $(INPUT_DIR)/clean.R